AlcoholRehabHelp Logo

 • Have a healthy emotional support system, such as friends or family, to be there for them

-Tapering is not recommended for people with an alcohol use disorder (AUD).
-In this situation, tapering may lead to relapse, overdose, and serious health consequences.
+Tapering is also a strategy used by people with a substance or alcohol use disorder (AUD).
+However, improper tapering could lead to relapse, overdose, and severe health consequences.

 Sponsored